revanth83/revanth83.github.io/_posts/2015-6-29-Business-Intelligence-tool-for-summarising-reviews-of-Samsung's-electronic-products-retailed-on-Amazon.com.md

   <figcaption style="text-align:center;">Fig 2.
 Essence of Business Intelligence.</figcaption>
 </figure>

 Figure 3 illustrates the overall project plan.
 More than a quarter million reviews have been written regarding the 1000 products that Samsung sells on Amazon.com.
-In case, the chief executive would like to know whether any interesting trend was observed in the reviews related to any product and the reasons for such trends.
+The chief executive would like to know whether any interesting trend was observed in the reviews related to any product and the reasons for such trends.

 <figure>
   <img src="{{ site.baseurl }}/images/Slide3.png">